s-kust/python-backtesting-template/README.md

 # Optimization of Strategy Parameters

-You can determine the best values for one or more numerical parameters in your trading strategy.
-These are the parameters the `get_desired_current_position_size` function uses to calculate the desired position size.
+The `StrategyParams` class should contain all the parameters of your trading strategy.
+All essential functions have access to these parameters, including:
+- `get_desired_current_position_size`
+- `process_special_situations`
+- `update_stop_losses`
+- function that created derived columns and features

-A script `optimize_params.py` can help you in finding the optimal parameter values.
-After it runs, you'll have a file `parameter_values.xlsx` with the results.
+First, successfully run backtests for your set of tickers using one set of parameters.
+The `run_strategy_main_simple.py` file will assist you with this.
+Afterward, you can optimize the parameters of your trading strategy.
+The `run_strategy_main_optimize.py` file should help you with this.
+After it runs, you'll have a file `optimization_results.xlsx` with the results.
 It will look like this.

 ![trading strategy parameters optimization results](./img/optimization_res.PNG)

 It's a good sign when the charts of backtest results depending on parameter values resemble Gaussian curves.
-Little deviations from the optimal parameter value should ​​only cause slight deterioration in backtest results.
+Little deviations from the optimal parameter values should ​​only cause slight deterioration in backtest results.
 If the backtest results fluctuate wildly and chaotically, something went wrong.

 # Analyzing Close-Close Returns